smcclatchy/introductory-statistics-with-r/_episodes/07-subsetting-vectors.md

 teaching: 15
 exercises: 5
 questions:
-- "What are data types in R?"
+- "How can I select specific elements of a data vector?"
 objectives:
 - "Inspect the content of vectors and manipulate their content."
 - "Subset and extract values from vectors."